 How to make Instant Pot Red Wine Beef Roast

 - Sear: Season the meat well.
 Then, using the Sauté function of the IP, sear the sides of the meat in oil until browned.

 - Cook: Toss in the rest of the ingredients, then, close and seal the valve.
 Pressure Cook f0r 15-20 minutes.

 - Release: Do a natural pressure release for about 25-30 minutes before finally venting.

-- Shred: Remove the roast and the veggies and put them into a platter.
-Using a fork, shred the meat then, serve with the vegetables.
+- Serve: Remove the roast and the veggies and put them into a platter.
+Slice the meat then, serve with the vegetables.

 How to make beef roast gravy in Instant Pot or pressure cooker

 Follow the initial steps stated above.
 Then, when you have removed the cooked meat to shred, that is when you can make a gravy out of the broth left in the IP.